Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 You can make these adjustments via the adjustment mechanisms on the scope mount or the red dot itself.

-You can also make different adjustments based on each pattern you see based on the individual choke tube you have.
+I also make different adjustments based on each pattern I see based on the individual choke tube I have.

 Shoot multiple times per choke pattern for better results.